Rowdy Tellez Player Props: Brewers vs. Orioles

 Orioles Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Orioles pitching staff ranks seventh in MLB.
+- The Orioles pitching staff is seventh in the league with a collective 9.3 strikeouts per nine innings.

-- The Orioles' 4.19 team ERA ranks 15th among all MLB pitching staffs.
+- The Orioles have the 15th-ranked team ERA across all MLB pitching staffs (4.17).

-- Orioles pitchers combine to rank 18th in baseball in home runs allowed (69 total, 1.2 per game).
+- The Orioles rank 18th in baseball in home runs given up (69 total, 1.2 per game).

-- His most recent time out was on Tuesday against the Cleveland Guardians, when the right-hander went 5 2/3 innings, surrendering three earned runs while allowing seven hits.
+- His most recent appearance came on Saturday against the San Francisco Giants, when the righty went six innings, surrendering two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.